jssnull/CKAD-exercises/a.core_concepts.md

 kubernetes.io > Documentation > Tasks > Access Applications in a Cluster > [Use Port Forwarding to Access Applications in a Cluster](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/)

-### Create a namespace called 'mynamespace' and a pod with image nginx called nginx on this namespace
+### Create a namespace called 'mynamespace' and a pod with image nginx called nginx on this namespace (DONE)

 <details><summary>show</summary>
 <p>